MajorZiploc/django-react/README.md

-# SIMPLE CRUD APP WITH DJANGO AND REACT
+# SIMPLE CRUD WEBSITE WITH DJANGO AND REACT
 A template for a basic django and react site

 ## Requirements
 - Python v3.9
 - bash v5 or zsh
 - yarn (node package manager)
-- mac or linux (1 extra step for linux)
+- mac or linux/wsl (1 extra step for linux/wsl)
-- gsed (MAC ONLY) (brew install gnu-sed)
 - internet connection - even when developing in localhost.
 A proxy setting in the client requires this.

+### Requirements Mac only
+- gsed (brew install gnu-sed)

+### Requirements Windows only
+- wsl2 ubuntu

+### Requirements Windows 10 WSL only
+- XServer - for cypress which requires a gui to launch
+  - requires DISPLAY environment variable set for running gui linux apps.
+I recommend putting the following into your bashrc or zshrc and relaunching your shell
+    - export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2; exit;}'):0.0
+  - requires workaround script to be run
+    - sudo ./packages/client/ui_tests/wsl_workaround.sh

 ## NOTES
+- Running on Windows outside of wsl is not supported
 - All commands listed here assume you are running them from the root of the project unless otherwise specified
 - concurrently can only run simple bash commands on all os's.
 You can not source a bash file in one of the commands. scripts in ./scripts/ are workarounds  for this
+- view the root level just.bash to see all available commands

 ## Toggle between Mac and Linux (Mac flavor is default in the repo)
 - There are some commands are are different between mac and linux